EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 In the evening, most of the participants came together for the conference dinner that took place at the "Heurigen Welser".
 The perfect weather allowed to appreciate the young wine and the local style food during the whole evening outside in the garden.

-After such relaxing evening it was certainly not easy to start the next day early in the morning at 8:15.
-Walter Berger had this difficult task to open the morning session related to metal based drugs with a discussion of molecular mechanisms of resistance against anicancer drugs.
+After such a relaxing evening, it was certainly not easy to start the next day early in the morning at 8:15.
+Walter Berger had this difficult task to open the morning session related to metal based drugs with a discussion of molecular mechanisms of resistance against anticancer drugs.

 The first session of the last day was opened by Christian Hartinger with a report on the development of anticancer metallodrugs.
 Peter Faller opened the parallel session devoted to bioinorganic chemistry with a discussion of amyloidogenic peptides.
 The last morning session devoted to imaging was introduced by Joanna Collingwood with a report on the role of metals in neurodegenerative disorders.